dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ## Overview

-The title of this lab comes from an early English book on gaming, *The Compleat Gamester*, published in 1674 and attributed to Charles Cotton, a writer with a penchant for compleatness.
+The title of this lab comes from an early English book on gaming, *The Compleat Gamester*, published in 1674 and attributed to Charles Cotton.

+Mr. Cotton had a penchant for compleatness.
 He also contributed to a book called *The Compleat Angler* ("Being a difcourfe of FISH and FISHING not unworthy of the perufal of moft Anglers.")

 ## Setup